The Top 10 English Board Games to Learn English While Having Fun

-Gather your friends, grab some board games and you will be learning in no time.
+Gather your friends, grab some board games and you will be learning English in no time.

-But which board game should you start with?
 There are a lot of board games that can be used to learn English.
-Keep in mind that they will all teach you very different skills—some are great for learning new vocabulary, while others are a good way to practice using the vocabulary you already know.
+Some are great for learning new vocabulary, while others are a good way to practice using the vocabulary you already know.

-Below is a list of 7 great board games to get you started.
-We have also included some similar games for your smartphone and computer.
+Below is a list of 10 great board games to get you started.

 No English learning game list can be complete without the classic Scrabble game!